Raptor3um/lucky_block_verify/README.md

 # Claiming Your IOUs

 To verify that you own a winning address you must verify ownership by "signing".
-For QT
+For QT **click File > Sign Message > Enter your winning address > a message > and click "Sign Message".** Send the address, message, and signature to Charlie on Discord.

+**For CLI:** `./raptoreum-cli signmessage "address" "message"`

   ##Discord
   https://discord.gg/2T8xG7e